Opcode and Operand

 Indirect cycle - The Indirect cycle is always followed by the Execute cycle and the Interrupt cycle is always followed by the Fetch cycle.
 The next cycle totally depends upon the state of the system.

-A 2-bit register called Instruction Cycle Code (ICC) is assumed.
+A 2-bit register called an Instruction Cycle Code (ICC) is assumed.
 It labels the state of the processor.
-At last of each and every cycle, Instruction Cycle Code (I CC) is set accordingly.
+At the last of each and every cycle, the Instruction Cycle Code (I CC) is set accordingly.

 Step - 1.
-The address in PC is moved to the Memory Address Register (MAR).
+The address in the PC is moved to the Memory Address Register (MAR).

 Step - 2.
-Address in Memory Address Register (MAR) is located on the address bus, there is READ command on the control bus, result arrives on the data bus, and then it is copied into Memory Buffer Register (MBR).
+Address in Memory Address Register (MAR) is located on the address bus, there is a READ command on the control bus, the result arrives on the data bus, and then it is copied into the Memory Buffer Register (MBR).

-The program counter (PC) is increased by 1 in such a way that it get ready for the next instruction.
+The program counter (PC) is increased by 1 in such a way that it gets ready for the next instruction.

 The fetch cycle includes 3 steps and 4 micro-operations.
 It is to be noted that the second and third micro-operations happen simultaneously during the second time unit.